Chapter 6: Good government

 We have had much success in America, but we are somewhat out of touch now with what caused that success and how to govern ourselves as a nation and even as individuals.
 One problem is the basis for governing is not always broken down into simple logic which can be followed on a consistent basis.

-This inability to govern is threatening our freedom.
+This inability to govern is threatening our freedom and prosperity.
 Individual freedom- property rights, speech rights, etc. Freedom to do as you want as long as you do not directly physically harm others.

 Then family rights, the right to raise children your way, especially the need for vouchers as indeed the right of educational choice is violated with the current mandatory system of education.

 In the Bill of Rights, of The American Constitution, Article One states “Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof”.
 The current Public School system does just that however.
 Everyone must pay taxes for public schools.
 Then the right to give your child a religious education is taken away, unless you pay a second time for a private education.
 This puts an extreme economic burden on people who want religious education for their children.
 This certainly constitutes a government interference with the free exercise of religion.